Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 • In a microwave safe bowl, combine chocolate and coconut oil.

-• Microwave 30 seconds at a time, stirring after each, until melted and smooth.
+• Microwave in 15 second intervals, stirring after each, until melted and smooth.

 • Pour chocolate mixture over cooled granola.